 Records and experience suggest that transporting saiga over long distances is a difficult undertaking, and almost always involves losses either during transport or within a short time afterwards due to the stress and injuries suffered in transit, and the general difficulty of acclimatising saiga to new environments.
-143 animals were imported to Berlin between 1958 and 1972, 57 (39.9%) of these died in Berlin.
-45 out of the 57 imported animals that died at Berlin - 78.9% - died within 6 months after arriving (POHLE, 1974).
-As losses at times exceeded 50% with wild-caught African ungulates in the same period and since then have improved (source: personal communication with Mátyás Liptovszky, Twycross Zoo, UK), it can be assumed that the above figures would also be lower today with saiga given the progress in veterinary medicine and capturing techniques.
+143 animals were imported to Berlin between 1958 and 1972, 57 (40%) of these died in Berlin.
+45 out of the 57 imported animals that died at Berlin - 79 % - died within 6 months of arriving (POHLE, 1974).
+As losses at times exceeded 50% with wild-caught African ungulates in the same period and since then have improved (source: personal communication with Mátyás Liptovszky, Twycross Zoo, UK), it can be assumed that the above figures would also be lower today with saiga, given the progress in veterinary medicine and capturing techniques.

 Although large trailers have been used in the past to transport several animals together, this method increases the risk of injuries and stress.
-Saiga cannot be safely herded onto a trailer because they generally do not flock, and herding them causes stress to the animals.
+Saiga cannot be safely herded onto a trailer because any attempts by humans to herd them cause stress to the animals.
 For this reason they have to be caught one-by-one for any transportation.
-When chased, they flee in all directions often running into each other and any structure in their path, so care must be taken not to injure the animals.
+When chased, they flee in all directions often running into each other and any structure in their path, so care must be taken not to injure the animals (POHLE, 1974).
 If cornered, they may however submit to being caught as it was found in Berlin (POHLE, 1974).
 In Cologne, they reacted to herding attempts by running in circles along the fence, and bumping into each other in panic.
 In small enclosures they may be caught by hand, and also transported this way over short distances while held by their legs and head and with their eyes covered.
-This was the case in Cologne, where saiga tolerated being transported (e.g. to the vet) by hand better, than in a crate.
+This was the case in Cologne, where saiga tolerated being transported (e.g. to off-display enclosures) by hand better, than in a crate.
 None of the saiga born there were hand-reared.
-When caught by hand and handled, saiga easily shed their fur (source: personal communication with saiga keeper Karl-Heinz Vogel at Cologne Zoo), which is however normal, and is an escape mechanism in the wild.
-In larger enclosures such as in Berlin (see Point 4 below for enclosure sizes) they may be caught individually by nets sprung up in front of them or with hoop nets.
+When caught by hand and handled, saiga easily shed their fur (source: personal communication with saiga keeper Karl-Heinz Vogel at Cologne Zoo).
+In larger enclosures such as in Berlin (see Point 4 above for enclosure sizes) they may be caught individually by nets sprung up in front of them or with hoop nets.
 In very large enclosures, chemical immobilisation or drive nets may be used as in Oklahoma City.
 Subject to conditions, stress levels in captive saiga are potentially higher than in most other captive antelopes, which has to be taken into consideration when using chemical immobilisation.